DeamonHunter/StaxelLanguageFileMaker/README.md

-# Language File Maker
+# Language File Maker for Staxel

-A simple program used to create the .lang files that Staxel uses.
+A simple program used to create the .lang files that Staxel uses to get localisations.

 ![](https://puu.sh/rzuwQ/812cca07a1.png)